 This page addresses the corruption and resulting airline disasters that federal aviation safety agents discovered at United Airlines many years ago, the evidence of which has been withheld from the public, and from the families of those who died as a result of the corruption.
-The details of this corruption are found in the book, History of Aviation Disasters: 1950 to 9/11.
-This serious misconduct was combined with corruption within the government's aviation safety offices, the FAA and fed on each other.
+The details of this corruption are found in the book, History of Aviation Disasters: 1950 to

 It is believed that today, the corruption at the airline does not exist.
 But it did exist for many years, and it was the great number of fatal crashes of United Airlines aircraft that the FAA asked Rodney Stich, an inspector in the Los Angeles office, to accept the assignment to correct the conditions that ere resulting in the worst series of airline disasters in the nation's history.
 None of the guilty have ever paid the price for this corruption; only the victims, their families, and the few government agents who sought to expose the deadly corruption.

 None of the guilty have ever suffered for their deadly misconduct.

 DC-6, Bryce Canyon, Utah.
 Fire on board, October 24, 1947.

 DC-6, Mount Carmel.
 Fire on board, June 17, 1947.

 DC-6B, approach to Oakland.
 Crashed into terrain during ILS approach, August 24, 1951.

 DC-4, Medicine Bow Peak, Laramie.
 Crashed into mountain, October 6, 1955.